 - Therefore, a Sabbath rest remains for the people of God.

 - For the man who entered into His rest has himself also rested from his works, just as God did from His own.

 - Therefore, we should be diligently zealous to enter into that rest so someone won’t fall into disobedient unbelief by the same example.

 - For the Word of God is living and effective, and He’s sharper than every double-edged sword; even penetrating as far as the division of soul and spirit, and also of both joints and marrow, and able to judge the thoughts and intents of the heart.

 - And no creature is hidden from His sight, but all things are naked and have been laid bare to His eyes, to whom we must give an account.

 - Therefore, having a great high priest who has passed through the heavens (Jesus, the Son of God) we should hold fast to the confession.

-- For we don’t have a high priest who isn’t able to sympathize with our weaknesses, but one having been tempted in all things the same way we are, but without sin.
+- For we don’t have a high priest who isn’t able to sympathize with our weaknesses, but one tempted in all things the same way we are, yet without sin.